 On May 10, 2022, arising out of a reference from the Government of Alberta, the majority of the Alberta Court of Appeal declared the Impact Assessment Act unconstitutional.
 The decision was appealed to the Supreme Court of Canada, which, on October 13, 2023 in a five to two decision, issued an opinion that the Impact Assessment Act and its Physical Activities Regulations are largely unconstitutional.
 The majority ruled that sections 81 to 91 were constitutional, however, the balance of the scheme, namely the "designated projects" portion, is beyond the powers of Parliament and therefore unconstitutional.
-The Government of Canada is currently considering amendments.
+The Government of Canada has amended the Act but the impacts of the amendments and their constitutionality remains unclear.
 Increased environmental assessment obligations or uncertainty as to such obligations may create risk of increased costs and project delays and may limit the Company's ability to develop or expand proposed projects efficiently.